MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Discussion

 \section{Discussion}

-The results of \S\ref{sec:res} support the following conclusions. \begin{itemize}\itemsep-0.5ex \item Regardless of language class and neural network type, high performance on Random Test sets does not imply correct generalization as measured by performance on the Adversarial tests. \item Learning classifiers which depend on counting modulo $n$ is more difficult for neural ML systems. \item Learning classifiers for languages definable with propositional logic and precedence is more difficult for neural ML systems than learning classifiers for languages definable with propositional logic and successor. \item Classification ability of neural ML systems does not correlate well with the size of the minimal DFA or monoid size. \item On small training sets, simple RNNs generally perform best. \item On large training sets, 2-layer LSTMs generally perform best. \end{itemize}
+The results of \S\ref{sec:res} support the following conclusions. \begin{itemize}\itemsep-0.5ex \item Regardless of language class and neural network type, high performance on Random test sets does not imply correct generalization as measured by performance on the Adversarial test sets (Table~\ref{tab:acc-test}). \item Learning classifiers which depend on counting modulo $n$ is more difficult for neural ML systems (Table~\ref{tab:acc-logic}). \item Learning classifiers for languages which only need to keep track of substrings (i.e. logically invoking only the successor relation) is easier for neural ML systems than learning classifiers for languages needing to keep track of certain kinds of non-local dependencies (i.e those which logically invoke the tier-successor or precedence relation) (Table~\ref{tab:acc-order}). \item Learning classifiers for languages with smaller alphabets is generally more difficult for neural ML systems (Table~\ref{tab:acc-alph}). \item Classification ability of neural ML systems correlates weakly with the size of the minimal DFA and its syntactic monoid (Table~\ref{tab:corr-size}). \item Across all facets of MLRegTest, the GRU is overall the best performing architecture (Tables~\ref{tab:acc-network} - \ref{tab:acc-network-by-train}).
+That the GRUs are also the models with the fewest parameters (Table~\ref{params-table}) makes this an especially notable result. \end{itemize}

-One potential objection to our conclusions above is that the neural networks utilized have insufficiently many parameters or inadequately set hyperparameters, and that networks with larger layers, more layers, or better tuned hyperparameters would be more successful.
-To address this issue, we selected six languages from MLRegTest and conducted a grid search to find the best hyperparameters on the large training set and small development set.

-Two of the chosen languages had mean accuracy scores close to 1, two had mean accuracies close to 0.5, and the other two had mean accuracy scores close to 0.75.
-Additionally, we wanted the the standard deviations of the accuracies to be close to zero.
-We could find such languages for the four languages with mean accuracies that were close 1 or 0.5, but not for the ones with mean accuracies close to 0.75.
-We refer to these languages as Easy, Medium, and Hard.